All About Southern Cooking

 How To Make Country Fried Chicken

 Low Country: Venture to the South Carolina coast, and you’ll discover the best authentic low country cuisine.
-Low country cooking takes advantage of the coastline to create savory seafood dishes that resemble Creole and Cajun meals.
+Low country cooking takes advantage of the bountiful coastline to create savory seafood dishes that resemble Creole and Cajun meals.
 Rice is prevalent in Low country cooking.
 Popular dishes are shrimp and grits, okra soup, Hoppin’ John, and rice puddings.

 Floribbean: Floribbean cooking is a combination of Floridian and Caribbean cuisines.
 This style of cooking is found throughout Florida, but mainly on the Southern tip of Florida.
 Floribbean cooking combines influences from the Caribbean, Hispanic and Asian immigrants who settled in Florida.
 It’s known for its healthier, lighter approach that consists of fresh, often organic ingredients like fish, lemongrass, key limes, coconut, mango, papaya, rum, and honey.
 Popular Floribbean dishes are stone crab, red conch chowder, and the famous key lime pie birthed in the Florida Keys.